 If you want to visit Thailand in 2021, I have good news and bad news.
-The good news is that Thailand will almost certainly re-open its borders to foreign visitors, even in the last few weeks of 2020, with a new online registration for visa-exemption on arrival launched in mid-December.
+The good news is that Thailand has begun re-opening its borders to foreign visitors, even in the last few weeks of 2020, with a new online registration for visa-exemption on arrival launched in mid-December.

 The bad news?
-No one knows exactly when the border will re-open, or what form tourism in Thailand will take after months of idling, apart from a nascent long-stay visa program that, since its rollout, has evolved into a scam meant to smuggle Chinese investors into the Kingdom.
+No one knows exactly when the border will re-open in a broad way, or what form tourism in Thailand will take after months of idling, apart from a nascent long-stay visa program that, since its rollout, has evolved into a scam meant to smuggle Chinese investors into the Kingdom.
 The status of the industry seems to correlate only loosely with the fundamentals of Covid-19 in Thailand, which has remained mostly under control.

 Regardless of when you’d like to travel to Thailand again, let alone when you expect to be able to do so, I hope you’ll continue reading for up-to-the-minute information and insights.

 UPDATE: As of early 2021, Thailand is battling a relatively severe second wave of Covid-19.
 At the present time, the border remains open to travelers who are willing to quarantine; the Kingdom has also flirted with various forms of lockdown.
 If you are planning a trip to Thailand right now, I encourage you to monitor the situation closely.

 Before I explain the particulars of how you might visit Thailand in 2021, I have to give credit where credit is due: Thailand, assuming the numbers are at least somewhat accurate, has done a fantastic job containing Covid-19.
 Or at least it did, for most of 2020: With just over 4,000 cases and only around 60 deaths as of December 2020, the Kingdom has had one of the best coronavirus outcomes on the entire planet.
 (UPDATE: A second wave in early 2021 has, as of only a few days into the new year, seen daily case numbers spike as high as 1,000.)